visualbis/valqsaurus/docs/storage/features/user-security.md

 *Viewer can only view the series, cannot edit/share/view allocation history*

 #### Limit to selected groups and users

+Members will have limited access on the series.

 *Admin* (user1) and *Analyzer* are given view-only access and *Viewer* ("Finance Group" members) is given edit access on '*feb-frcst*' series.